X1pe0/NST/README.md

 and uses a lightweight library with minimal RAM usage.
 This application comes with a WTFPL license which can be seen below.

+## The Deets and Info's
+NST by default saves Team’s attachments within the users documents folder.
+This will be changed within the near future to allow some style of customization.
+All cache and CefSharp content is saved within the users AppData folder within the directory NS_T for debugging.

+##### FYI's
+###### Ensure you have .NET Framework 4.8 to run.

 ### Main Menu
 ![](https://nabyte.com/imgs/8ac7a446c6ababa34ba813b2f6fed5f9b17a566f1.png)